Major Learning Goals

 - To demonstrate quantitative literacy, including the application of statistical methods to analyze and interpret data.

-- To develop oral communication skills that enable the student to communicate scientific information clearly to a lay audience, using appropriate format, succinctness, objectivity and accuracy through oral and/or poster presentations.
+- To develop oral communication skills within the context of scientific conventions of format, succinctness, objectivity and accuracy through the oral and poster presentations.